AqwamCreates/DataPredict/docs/API/Optimizers/BaseOptimizer.md

 Sets a scheduler for the learning rate.

 ```
-BaseOptimizer:setLearningRateScheduler(ValueScheduler: ValueSchedulerObject)
+BaseOptimizer:setLearningRateScheduler(LearningRateScheduler: ValueSchedulerObject)
 ```

 #### Parameters:

-# ValueScheduler: The value scheduler object to be used by the learning rate.
+# LearningRateScheduler: The value scheduler object to be used by the learning rate.

 ### setLearningRateScheduler()